thisisfine-046/audio/README.md

-You would need to install
+You need to install this

 Python
 - 3.9.2